Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/lab_tasks.md

 - If you want to set up SSH forwarding to your VM, you can find instructions, for example, [on the codebot homepage](https://codebots.com/docs/ubuntu-18-04-virtual-machine-setup).
 The instructions are for Ubuntu 18.04, but it also works for Ubuntu 20.04.
 Note that most of the steps are preconfigured in current VirtualBox releases, but it does not hurt to check whether the settings are set properly.

 ## Virtual Machines Using Vagrant

 In the previous section we have set up a VM manually.
 This was quite tedious.
 Therefore, we want to automatize this process now by using [Vagrant](https://www.vagrantup.com/) and setting up our own Vagrant box.
+We will provision a box based on VirtualBox by using shell scripts and the included provisioning tools of Vagrant.

-### Tasks
+### Tasks (Vagrant)

 - Fork the repository TODO from GitLab and create a branch to work on the fork.
 It will contain a `README.md` and a file called `bootstrap.sh`.
 - We want to start from scratch so initialize a new box using `vagrant init` in a suitable directory.
 Then adapt your `Vagrantfile` of the box.